Search within:

 • 13-18 points: PL2 Placement

-Students scoring 19-24 should take the PL3 Math Placement Test (see above) in a proctored setting to determine if a PL3 math placement is appropriate.
+Students scoring 19-24 should take the PL3 Math Placement Test (see above) in a proctored setting to determine if a PL3 math placement is appropriate

 All Ohio University students with a High School GPA (HSGPA) and/or ACT/SAT score have a math placement level automatically assigned to them.
 That placement is calculated based on a measure of the likelihood of a student's success in a course at a given level and is the most valid measure of success available.
-Trust that placement unless special circumstances suggest otherwise.

 The Placement Level determines the student’s initial math course unless the University’s Quantitative Reasoning requirement has been satisfied by transfer or Advanced Placement credit.